guidefari/here_hugo/apps/v2/src/content/note/effective.md

 ---
 title: "Effect-ts, in practice"
 date: 2026-02-04T09:09:29+02:00
-description: "Effect has been slowly infesting my Typescript codebases, let's explore why"
+description: "Why I'm using Effect in more of my TypeScript code"
 tags: [typescript, software-design, effect]
 images: ["https://og.guidefari.com/og-image?title=Effect-ts%2C%20in%20practice"]
 ---

 ## Why I'm more willing to pay the cost now

-[Effect](https://effect.website/) has a learning curve, and can produce code that feels more verbose than usual.
+[Effect](https://effect.website/) takes time to learn and often results in verbose code.
 But the barrier to entry is lower now thanks to LLMs.
 More expressive types, better feedback loop.

 ## Dependencies stop being vibes

-Dependency injection is a first class citizen around here.
+Effect makes dependency injection a first-class part of the code.

 ```ts
 import { Context, Effect, Layer } from "effect";